Benarjikumar/M2-EmbSys/Projects/1_Requirements/README.md

           # Low Level Requirements for HL1
  Llr1:	  It shall have the light sensor and calculate the intensity.
  Llr2	 :     It connects to adc.

-          # Low Level Requirements for HL2.
+          # LOW Level Requirements for HL2.
  Llr1	 :    It shall clock and it calculate time
 Llr2 : 	It connected to input pin